 Copy without resizing partitions: Do not make any changes to the partition sizes.
 If you use this option, there may be some unallocated space on the destination disk after disk clone.
 In this case, you can use AOMEI Partition Assistant or Windows Disk Management to resize or allocate drive letters for the unallocated space.

 Add unused space to all partitions (available in paid editions): The destination disk partitions will be automatically resized to fit the entire disk, appropriate for the disk size.
 This feature is especially useful for disk clone from a smaller drive to a larger one.
 All partitions on the source disk will be automatically resized in the same proportion to fit the entire disk space.
 As a result, you can use the entire destination space.

 Manually adjust partition size (available in AOMEI Backupper Professional or higher editions): Manually adjust the partition size by dragging a slider bar.
 With this feature, you can simply select and modify the size of every partition as your requirements.

-You can note that in Step 4 image there is an option that says “Sector by Sector Clone”, if you enable it, this will copy all sectors of the source disk to the destination disk whether in use or not.
+You can note that in the Step 4 image there is an option that says “Sector by Sector Clone” if you enable it, this will copy all sectors of the source disk to the destination disk whether in use or not.
 The destination disk size must be equal to or larger than the source disk.
 Usually, to save destination disk space, there is no need to tick this option.
 Unchecking AOMEI “Sector by sector clone” will only clone the used part of the source disk, so the room required on the destination is smaller.
 Yet, the data or system is still intact and the system remains bootable after cloning.

-If your destination disk is an SSD (Solid-State Drive), we highly recommend you check “SSD Alignment” option (shown at the bottom of Step 4 image) for optimizing the performance of the SSD.
+If your destination disk is an SSD (Solid-State Drive), we highly recommend you check the “SSD Alignment” option (shown at the bottom of Step 4 image) for optimizing the performance of the SSD.